nickqchoi/userStory_convert_testScript/README.md

 - You can now use this test script for your QA processes or export it for further use.

-## License
-This project uses the MIT License.

 ## Contact
 email nicchoi500@gmail.com